efritz/blog/content/articles/2024-11-26-my-ai-junior-dev-still-needs-an-adult-in-the-room.md

     - "Zoom out a bit more" (zoom out _WHAT?_ )
 - The pairing session was _collaborative_.
 I also had the code open in my own editor and sometimes made independent edits if they were lower effort than specifying what should be done.
 In this conversation, I only opted to do this once (see <span style="color: red">⮕</span>).
 After the `#cartesian` element was (correctly) removed by the AI junior, I removed a few other blocks of dead code that were left in-place. [aidev](https://github.com/efritz/aidev) ensures that these concurrent changes are reflected automatically in the context of the next turn of the conversation.
 - Amazingly, I could simply describe a problem about the current implementation and my AI junior would instinctively understand the issue and just ... go and correct it.
 For example, I asked him to add labels to the polar coordinates, but they initially came out a bit offset from the grid lines.
 I simply mentioned that "these don't seem to line up".
 From that, he fiddles with math in three different spots and changes text alignment and baselines.
 And it's instantly just **better** (see <span style="color: blue">⮕</span>).
 A lesser example of this behavior is the silent correction of my reference to `transofrm.js` in skeleton HTML file, which doesn't exist, during his first edit of the conversation.
 - Coding output tends to do the right thing a lot of the time, but the result is not always the most maintainable.
 Edits will more likely make similar changes in multiple places in the code rather than first refactoring to make the change once.
-This is often fine, possibly even preferred when the goal is quick iteration, but can make the code at the end of the session fairly tangled.
-As more knots form, and more code is unnecessarily repeated, incomplete solutions tend to get more frequent.
-I would sometimes refactor the gnarlier parts of the code bewteen sessions to decrease the confusion of my AI junior when starting a new conversation.
+This is often fine, possibly even preferred when the goal is quick iteration, but it can make the code at the end of the session fairly tangled.
+As more knots form and more code is unnecessarily repeated, incomplete solutions tend to become more frequent.
+I would sometimes refactor the gnarlier parts of the code between sessions to decrease the confusion of my AI junior when starting a new conversation.
 I had also heavily refactored the end artifact (both Javascript and CSS) prior to publication, though I'm sure I could direct my AI junior to do the same refactorings with sufficient direction.
 - Apart from general maintanability, some code choices can simply be _odd_.
 For example, when I asked my AI junior to draw gridlines on all three canvases, he created the following function:
     ```javascript
     function drawGridlines(ctx, width, height, isPolar = false) {